Quantum Vacuum energy as the origin of Gravity: Exact solution to the scale factor for the solely

 To summarize, the solution \eqref{ModdeSit1} is valid for all times $-\infty < t < \infty$ where $a(t)> \amin$.
-The complete history of such a Universe is that in the far past $t\to -\infty$ the scale factor $a(t)$ is infinitely large and starts to compress down to $\amin$ which occurs at a time $\tmin$.
-Beyond this time, $t> \tmin$, the Universe expands until the scale factor $a(t)$ is again infinite at $t= +\infty$.
+The complete history of such a model universe, which we referred to as the \darkuniverse, is that in the far past $t\to -\infty$ the scale factor $a(t)$ is infinitely large and starts to compress down to $\amin$ which occurs at a time $\tmin$.
+Beyond this time, $t> \tmin$, the universe expands until the scale factor $a(t)$ is again infinite at $t= +\infty$.
 This takes an infinite amount of time, and avoids any geometric singularities at $a=0$.
-There is no ``Big Bang" that occurs at time $\tmin$, rather at this time the Universe smoothly transitions from a compression to an expansion, and $\tmin$ is just the time when the Universe is hottest.
-The Big Bang is now better described as a Swing.
-An picturesque analogy is the harmonic pendulum with the bottom of the swing corresponding to $\amin$, and at the present time the Universe is on the up swing.
-Based on \eqref{minustsymmetry}, a consistent possibility is that this process then repeats itself, such that Universe is in a sense oscillating about its vacuum like a pendulum harmonic oscillator.
-At the top of the swing the Universe is at its largest.
-If this is the case, then the age of this gaussian de Sitter Universe is even more infinite.
+There is no ``Big Bang" corresponding to scale factor $a(t)=0$.
+Rather, at time $\tmin$ the universe smoothly transitions from a compression to an expansion, and $\tmin$ is just the time when the universe is hottest.
+The Big Bang is now better described as a Big Swing.
+Henceforth, by ``big bang" we refer to the time $\tmin$ which is a very hot big bang and not associated with any curvature singularities at $a=0$.
+A picturesque analogy is the harmonic pendulum with the bottom of the swing corresponding to $\amin$, and at the present time the universe is on the up swing.
+When we add quantum matter and radiation in the next section, these are viewed as excitations above the vacuum, and as the pendulum is on the downswing it accumulates kinetic energy which can excite these states.
+Based on \eqref{minustsymmetry}, a consistent possibility is that this process then repeats itself, such that this universe is in a sense oscillating about its vacuum like a pendulum harmonic oscillator about its ground state.
+At the top of the swing the universe is at its largest.
+If this is the case, then the age of this gaussian de Sitter universe is even more eternal.